 Andrew has paid special attention to the thought of Thomas Aquinas in both his philosophical and theological studies.
 In his theology dissertation he argues for the compatibility of the theological ethics of Aquinas and Karl Barth concerning the way the Holy Spirit generates love in human beings.
 Andrew has published an introductory book on ancient philosophy, and co-authored a book on business ethics.
 Andrew is interested in pretty much everything and has been trying to survive as a generalist in a context of intense academic specialization.
 As far as he has a focus, it is in ethics - the foundations of ethical thought and how that relates to practical action and decision-making in various spheres of human life.
 Over the last few years Andrew has specialized even further in the area of ethics of end-of-life care, and has developed three courses in this area: PHIL 319J Ethics of End-of-Life Care, PHIL 321J Philosophy of Palliative Care, and MEDVL 305 Medieval Death and Dying.
-He is leading a SSHRC-funded research project relating bioethical debates to the experience of doctors who do end-of-life practices like withdrawing life-sustaining treatments and administering medical assistance in dying.
-Andrew recently began an online teaching/research/community partner hub called the Kernel Network with the aim of bringing together people who are passionate about improving end-of-life care in Canada.
+He is leading a SSHRC-funded research project relating bioethical debates to the experience of doctors who do entered the practice of the project relating life-sustaining treatments and administering 29/09/2021 assistance in dying.
+Andrew recently began an online teaching/research/community partner hub called the Kernel Network with the aim of bringing tog Environment together together the called the Kernel Network with the aim of bringing together the called the Kernel Network with the aim of bringing together the called the Kernel Network with the aim of bringing together the called the Kernel Network with the aim of bringing together the called the Kernel Network with the aim of bringing together the called the Kernel Network with the aim of bringing together the called the Kernel Network with the aim of bringing together the called the Kernel Network with the aim of bringing together the called the Kernel Network with the aim of bringing together the called the Kernel Network with the aim of bringing together the called the Kernel Network with the aim of bringing together the called the Kernel Network with the aim of bringing together the called the Kernel Network with the aim of bringing together the called th